Bodybuilding supplements aren’t all about whey protein and creatine.

 There are a wide variety of different benefits to getting the right vitamins and minerals into your diet.
 With over 20 essential nutrients and many more conditionally-essential or regular nutrients, we’re not going to list the specifics for all of them.

 However, it’s important to note that you can’t live on a diet of just macronutrients like proteins, carbs and fats.
 The other things you put into your body have a huge role to play and we’ll be discussing the most important benefits, as well as a few important examples.

 It doesn’t matter too much!

 Individual vitamins and minerals are absorbed and used at different times, so you can’t really time it perfectly.
-We do recommend taking them in a morning with your first drink of water or with breakfast – but only because it’s a little easier to remember.
+We do recommend taking them in the morning with your first drink of water or with breakfast – but only because it’s a little easier to remember.

 As long as you’re getting your multivitamins every day at roughly the same time you probably won’t notice much difference for the specific time-of-day.
 Make sure to take them with water and/or food, however, as this can improve the effectiveness of overall absorption/utilization of nutrients!